Tec4Tric/AgriNER/README.md

 Annotators, who annotated lots of text data for this project - Preetam Pati, Saurabh Tiwari, Prakriti Chatterjee, Sayan De.

 The AgriNER_Code contains all the ouput.

-Here is the presentation video of the AgriNER PPT - https://drive.google.com/file/d/1TWesj57a1EhlUHStkmhLYijSJqthYLry/view?usp=share_link